Bataju/OnlinePhotoValidator/README.md

 ## Instructions
 <hr>
-1. Compress the folder containing images into .zip file
+1. Compress the folder containing images into .zip file<br>
-2. Upload the .zip file in the application
+2. Upload the .zip file in the application<br>
-3. Select Start Validation Button
+3. Select Start Validation Button<br>
-4. After the validation is complete, Click the showinvalid button
+4. After the validation is complete, Click the showinvalid button<br>
-5.  tick the images that seem valid but was labled invalid by the application
+5.  tick the images that seem valid but was labled invalid by the application<br>
-6.  move the selected image to the valid section
+6.  move the selected image to the valid section<br>
-7. Click Finish process/ show results button
+7. Click Finish process/ show results button <br>
-8. The name of invalid images are provided with the reason of invalidity
+8. The name of invalid images are provided with the reason of invalidity<br>
-9. Download the csv file
+9. Download the csv file<br>
-10. Navigate to Home and validate new image folder
+10. Navigate to Home and validate new image folder<br>

 ## Project screenshots:
 <hr>